Haute Couture is sewing at a high level so this is far broader than traditional or normal sewing.

 Well, a lot of factors go into this cost you’re talking about fabric, the design, cut, and the finish.
 So when you’re taking in essentially the labor that’s involved and the scarcity of a particular design that definitely increases.
 The cost of a price and we’ll definitely get into the fabric and those different kinds of things and it’ll help you better understand why certain garments cost more than others but we also have to acknowledge brand identification.
 There are certain brands that are automatically going to cost more.
 Gucci is going to cost more than your everyday department store design.

 So, what is the key difference between high and ready-to-wear and Haute Couture?

 What is high and ready-to-wear so these are the things that you’re going to see in your high-priced department stores like Bloomingdale’s, Lord & Taylor these are better-made garments higher in ready-to-wear.
-They go into the hundreds, maybe in the thousands, but not so much often.
+They go in the hundreds maybe in the thousands but not so much often.